ENJOY FREE STANDARD SHIPPING OVER $75

 17. Director’s Guarantee

-If the Customer is a body corporate, the Supplier requires one or more of the Customer’s directors or officers to sign the personal guarantee in appendix A.
+If the Customer is a body corporate, the Supplier requires one or more of the Customer’s directors or officers to agree to the personal guarantee as detailed in section 19.

 (a) These Trading Terms are governed by the laws of Queensland and each party irrevocably submits to the non-exclusive jurisdiction of the courts of Queensland.